Le Kremlin-Bicêtre

-Name
+Urbanism

+Le Kremlin-Bicêtre is an urban commune, as it is one of the dense or intermediate density communes, as defined by the Insee communal density grid.
+It belongs to the urban unit of Paris, an inter-departmental conurbation comprising 407 communes and 10,785,092 inhabitants in 2017, of which it is a suburban commune.

+The commune is also part of the functional area of Paris where it is located in the main population and employment centre of the functional area.
+This area comprises 1,929 communes.

+Toponymy

 The name has roots both in England and Russia.
 Le Kremlin-Bicêtre was originally a hamlet called simply Bicêtre and located within the commune of Gentilly.
 The name Bicêtre comes from the manor built there by John of Pontoise, Bishop of Winchester (England), in the end of the 13th century.
 The name of this Manor of Winchester was corrupted into Vinchestre, then Bichestre, and eventually Bicêtre.
 The Bicêtre Hospital was built starting in 1634 on the ruins of the manor.

-In 1813 the Bicêtre Hospital acted as a major reception point for evacuated casualties of the Grande Armée from the French invasion of Russia.
+In 1813, the Bicêtre Hospital acted as a major reception point for evacuated casualties of the Grande Armée from the French invasion of Russia.
 Veterans of the invasion of Russia used to gather in a tavern near Bicêtre Hospital.
 This tavern was soon renamed Au sergent du Kremlin ("At the Kremlin sergeant") in reference to the Moscow Kremlin where the veterans had camped.

 Gradually the name Kremlin was used for the whole neighborhood around the Bicêtre Hospital, and appeared for the first time officially in an ordnance map of 1832.
 Later the names Kremlin and Bicêtre were joined together and became the official name of the area.